EltonChou/TwitterMediaHarvest/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.
+If the download wasn't renamed correctly, please ensure you only enable one download management extension.
+This is a known issue on chromium based browser.

 **To Reproduce**
 Steps to reproduce the behavior: